StevenBlack/vocab/million-dollar-words.md

 ### livery
-The clothing or uniform worn by the servants of high- ranking people.
+The clothing or uniform worn by the servants of highranking people.
 A chauffeur's suit and cap is his livery; the crewcut, sunglasses, dark suit and white shirt is the livery of an FBI agent.
 The term can be used somewhat facetiously to refer to any uniform.
 Black leather, spiky hair and lots of earrings is the livery of the punk scene, for example.
 Say LIHV-ER-EE.

 ### livid
 The word literally means the color of flesh after being strangled—bluish-gray—but most of the time it's used to describe furious anger, as in choking with anger.
-If you arrive a half-hour late for a meeting with some- one who hates to be kept waiting, you're likely to find that the person you are meeting is either livid or not there.
+If you arrive a half-hour late for a meeting with someone who hates to be kept waiting, you're likely to find that the person you are meeting is either livid or not there.
 Say LIH-VID.

 ### logorrhea